viamrobotics/docs/docs/installation/manage/_index.md

 description: "Control and troubleshoot viam-server."
 ---

-Once you've installed `viam-server`, you can chose to run it as a system service or manually on the command line.
+Once you've [installed `viam-server`](/installation/), you can chose to run it as a system service or directly on the command line.
 Running as a system service enables you to configure `viam-server` to start automatically when your system boots, and is the [default installation option](/installation/#install-viam-server) on Linux.
-Running manually on the command line is suitable for local development.
+Running on the command line is suitable for local development.

 ## Run `viam-server`